ricardoom/dominotrono/content/_index.md

 ---
-title: "bulletprooftoupee.com | The personal site of Ricardo E. Galvez"
+title: "bulletprooftoupee.com | The personal site of Ricardo E. Gálvez"
 draft: false
 ---
 {{< mast class="portfolio-flex__mastHead" >}}
 I am an artist, designer, and developer.
-I live at the intersection of creativity and implementation.
-This site is built and maintained with love and dedication using the static site generator Hugo.
-I use Sketch and Illustrator for design.
+I thrive at the intersection of creativity and implementation.
+My site has been built by hand and maintained with love and dedication.
+I use the static site generator Hugo.
+I use Sketch and Illustrator for design, and prefer to code early in my process.
 I bring my work to life with Javascript and CSS.
 I am dedicated to making all of my projects accessible, functional and beautiful.
 {{< /mast >}}